fancyvanilla/JDiscord/README.md

 To test the application, simply run the client and server applications.
 You should be able to send messages from each client and see them appear in all other clients.

+## Contributing

+If you would like to contribute to this project, please feel free to fork the repository, create a feature branch, and then submit a pull request.

 ## Built With

 - Java - The programming language used